iamkonrad/DJANGOTODOAPP/README.md

 This is a simple Django To Do App:
--it divides the asks into 2 groups: uncompleted and completed -it allows to simply add a new task for the day, edit it, mark it as completed or delete it -it allow to mark a completed task as uncompleted agan
+1.it divides the tasks into 2 main groups: uncompleted and completed;
+2.it allows to simply add a new task for the day, edit it, mark it as completed or delete it;
+3.it allow to mark a completed task as uncompleted agan;